OpenFreeEnergy/openfe/docs/guide/models/execution.rst

 Result objects are shaped by this model, and therefore some basic background on it can be useful when looking into the details of simulation results.
-In general, most users don't need to work with the details of the execution model, but the general idas can be useful.
+In general, most users don't need to work with the details of the execution model, but the general ideas can be useful.

 ..
 TODO figure showing an example dag